Your weight doesn't have to define you

-The doctors there offer three procedures, all performed laparoscopically (using small incisions near the belly button): gastric bypass, sleeve gastrectomy and duodenal switch.
+The doctors there offer three surgical procedures, all performed laparoscopically (using small incisions near the belly button): gastric bypass, sleeve gastrectomy and adjustable gastric banding.
 The best procedure for you depends on your individual needs.
-Our surgeons will discuss your best options with you.
+Our doctors will discuss your best options with you.

 If you have a BMI less than 35 but are obese and experiencing health issues related to your weight, you might be eligible for one of our a nonsurgical weight loss program, including medically supervised weight loss, intragastric balloon or a clinical trial..

 The team at HonorHealth has developed a comprehensive, evidence-based, multidisciplinary program to help seriously obese patients achieve safe, sustained weight loss.

-The HonorHealth Bariatric Center is accredited as a Center of Excellence from the American College of Surgeons for metabolic and bariatric surgery as well as an extensive quality improvement program.
+The HonorHealth Bariatric Center is accredited as a Comprehensive Center with Adolescent by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
 With bariatric surgery, a dedicated, multidisciplinary team provides long-term patient care to achieve weight loss success and resolution of medical conditions related to obesity.
-The American College of Surgeons has recognized this by awarding the Center of Excellence designation to the surgeons and the facility.